scalatra/scalatra-website/getting-started/understanding-scalatra.md

 ---
 layout: default
-title: Scalatra | The Anatomy of a Scalatra Application
+title: Scalatra | The anatomy of a Scalatra app
 ---

 <div class="page-header">
-  <h1>The Anatomy of a Scalatra App</h1>
+  <h1>The anatomy of a Scalatra app</h1>
 </div>

 The recommended way of structuring a Scalatra project is as follows: